 - A home inspection and appraisal is completed next.
 The USDA underwriters will review it all and get back with a final closing statement.

-- A final credit check and income verification is required before closing, which is why it is imperative that you keep things pretty much the same throughout this process so that it does not limit your chances of closing on the house, right at the very end.
+- A final credit check and income verification is required before closing, which is why it is imperative that you maintain your income and do not increase your debt throughout this process, so that it does not limit your chances of closing on the house at the very end of the process.
 See our 10 things to avoid during the home buying process here.

-- After the final income verification, USDA will inform you if a subsidy is possible and how that works.
-They try and keep your monthly payments to the national standard of not more than 30% of your income.
+- After the final income verification and credit check, USDA will inform you if a subsidy is possible and how that works.
+The goal is to keep the amount of your monthly payments under 30% of your monthly income, which is the national standard.

 - Finally, you close on the house and are given the keys to your new home!